Orlando Arcia Player Props: Braves vs. Mets

-The Atlanta Braves, including Orlando Arcia (.306 slugging percentage in past 10 games, including no home run), take on starter Max Scherzer and the New York Mets at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia (.333 slugging percentage in past 10 games, including no home run), take on starting pitcher Justin Verlander and the New York Mets at Truist Park, Thursday at 7:20 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with an RBI) against the Mets.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Mets.

 Orlando Arcia Game Info & Props vs. the Mets